Photography Life

 Nikon Zfc

-The Nikon Zfc is very similar to the Nikon Z50.
+The Nikon Zfc is very similar to the original Nikon Z50.
 It does have a few improvements – a fully articulating screen, manual exposures up to 900 seconds, and eye AF in video – but the biggest difference is the design.
 The Zfc has a retro styling with some extra dials on the top of the camera for controlling your exposure settings.
 It’s also $100 more expensive at $960 (check the current price here).

 The pros and cons are very similar to those of the Z50: